awsdocs/aws-m2-user-guide/doc_source/what-is-m2.md

 ## Pricing<a name="m2-pricing"></a>

 AWS Mainframe Modernization charges for the usage of instances supporting the managed runtime environments\.
 In addition, AWS Mainframe Modernization offers some tools without additional charges\.
 You are responsible for fees incurred for other AWS services that you use in connection with AWS Mainframe Modernization\.
 AWS will provide 30 days' notice before any pricing changes take effect for use of AWS Mainframe Modernization\.
 For more information, see [Mainframe Modernization with AWS](http://aws.amazon.com/mainframe/)\.

+With AWS Blu Insights, you pay for Transformation Center usage\.
+For more information, see [AWS Mainframe Modernization pricing](http://aws.amazon.com/https://aws.amazon.com/mainframe-modernization/pricing/)\.